SamkHarks/angry-birds/README.md

 ## How to Play
 ![Custom Level Example](assets/images/custom_level_example.png)
-1. Aim the cannon to control the angle, and hold down the mouse button to adjust the power of the bird launch.
+1. **Aim the Cannon:** Use the mouse to control the angle of the cannon.
+Hold down the left mouse button to adjust the power of the bird launch.
-2. Use different bird powers to destroy pigs - WIP
-3. Release to fire the bird at the structures.
+2. **Launch the Bird:** Release the left mouse button to fire the bird at the target structures.
+3. **Activate Bird Powers:** After launching, press the right mouse button to activate the bird's special power (each bird has a unique power—see the "Three Birds with Different Powers" section for details).
-4. Destroy all the pigs on each level to progress to the next.
+4. **Complete the Level:** Destroy all the pigs on each level to progress to the next one.

-The game features different levels with increasing difficulty and complex structures to destroy.

 ## Project Structure and MVC Pattern
 This project follows the **Model-View-Controller (MVC)** architectural pattern, which helps organize the code by separating concerns: